ubaldot/vim-poptools/README.md

 :PopupRecentFiles
 :PopupCmdHistory
 :PopupGrep # External grep, show results in a popup.
 Grep command is displayed.
 :PopupVimgrep # Vimgrep, show results in the quickfix-list.
-Search recursively.
 ```

 ... and if you are curious, this is what I have in my `.vimrc`